-- (8) The Commission's Communication on 'A new, modern Multiannual Financial Framework for a European Union that delivers efficiently on its priorities post-2020'13 outlines among the options for the future financial framework a programme for Europe's digital transformations to deliver 'strong progress towards smart growth in areas such as high quality data infrastructure, connectivity and cybersecurity'.
+- The Commission's Communication on 'A new, modern Multiannual Financial Framework (8) for a European Union that delivers efficiently on its priorities post-202017 outlines among the options for the future financial framework a programme for Europe's digital transformations to deliver 'strong progress towards smart growth in areas such as high quality data infrastructure, connectivity and cybersecurity'.
 It would seek to secure European leadership in supercomputing, next generation internet, artificial intelligence, robotics and big data.
-It would reinforce the competitive position of industry and businesses in Europe across the digitised economy and would have a significant impact on filling the skills gap across the Union. - (9) The Communication "Towards a common European data space", addresses the new measure to be taken as a key step towards a common data space in the EU a seamless digital area with a scale that will enable the development of new products and services based on data. - (10) The general objective of the Programme should be to support the digital transformation of industry and to foster better exploitation of the industrial potential of policies of innovation, research and technological development, for the benefit of businesses and citizens all over the Union.
-The programme should be structured into five Specific Objectives reflecting key policy areas, namely: high-performance computing, cybersecurity, artificial intelligence, advanced digital skills, and deployment, best use of digital capacities and interoperability.
-For all these areas, the Programme should also aim at better aligning Union, Member States and regional policies, and pooling of private and industrial resources in order to increase investment and develop stronger synergies. - A central role in the implementation of the Programme should be attributed to European (11)Digital Innovation Hubs, which should stimulate the broad adoption of advanced digital technologies by industry, in particular SMEs, by public organisations and academia.
-In order to clarify the distinction between Digital Innovation Hubs complying with the eligibility criteria under this Programme and Digital Innovation Hubs established following the Communication of Digitising European Industry (COM(2016) 180 final) and financed by other sources, Digital Innovation Hubs financed under this Programme should be called European Digital Innovation Hubs.
-A network of Digital Innovation Hubs should ensure the widest geographical coverage across Europe.
-A first set of Digital Innovation Hubs will be selected based on Member States' proposals and then the network will be enlarged through an open and competitive process.
-The European Digital Innovation Hubs will serve as access points to latest digital capacities including high performance computing (HPC), artificial intelligence, cybersecurity, as well as other existing innovative technologies such as Key Enabling Technologies, available also in fablabs or citylabs.
-They shall act as single-entry points in accessing tested and validated technologies and promote open innovation.
-They will also provide support in the area of advanced digital skills.
-The network of European Digital Innovation Hubs should also contribute to the participation of the outermost regions in the Digital Single Market.
-A network of Digital Innovation Hubs should ensure the widest geographical coverage across Europe.
+It would reinforce the competitive position of industry and businesses in Europe across the digitised economy and would have a significant impact on filling the skills gap across the Union. - The Communication "Towards a common European data space" 18, addresses the new (9)measure to be taken as a key step towards a common data space in the EU - a seamless digital area with a scale that will enable the development of new products and services based on data. - (10)The general objective of the Programme should be to support the digital transformation of industry and to foster better exploitation of the industrial potential of policies of innovation, research and technological development, for the benefit of businesses and citizens all over the Union, including the outermost as well as economically disadvantaged regions.
+The programme should be structured into five Specific Objectives reflecting key policy areas, namely: high-performance computing, eybersecurity, artificial intelligence, eybersecurity, advanced digital skills, and deployment, best use of digital capacities and interoperability.
+For all these areas, the Programme should also aim at better aligning Union, Member States and regional policies, and pooling of private and industrial resources in order to increase investment and develop stronger synergies.

-COM(2018) 98 final
+17 COM(2018) 98 final

-COM (2018) 125 final
+18 COM (2018) 125 final